lukso-network/tools-data-providers/data-provider-http-client.httpipfsclientdataprovider._constructor_.md

 ## HttpIPFSClientDataProvider.(constructor)

-Constructs a new instance of the `HttpIPFSClientDataProvider` class
+Construct a provider using the ipfs-http-client

 **Signature:**